 I’m from Louisville, Kentucky, born and raised, in front of the computer is where I spent most of my days.
 Tinkering away at it, always eager to learn all the fantastic new things that the world can throw at me each and everyday.
 When I really started getting into computers and the technology in general was back in high school, where I attended at Trinity.
 They had a fantastic computer lab with top-of-the-line classes and instructors to teach things like Web Development, basic programming, and networking, and I was eager to learn it all.
 So it seemed only natural that my next stop would be to major in Computer Science once I graduated and headed off to college.

 At the beginning, I originally majored in Information Security when I started at the University of Louisville, thinking that might be something I could really get into.
 After all, I was and still am a major movie buff, and really enjoyed movies always liked to see myself as the guy that could do all sorts of crazy things from behind the keyboard, even if 90% of it was completely made-up and absolutely ludicrous.
 However, by the time I started my internship at the University of Louisville’s Advancement Department, I quickly learned that not only did I discover a much greater joy in programming, but I had a much better knack for it.
-Needless, to say I ended up choosing the red pill and set my sights on becoming a Back-end developer, and that’s what I ended up becoming, even today.
+Needless, to say I ended up choosing the red pill and set my sights on becoming a Application Developer, Full-Stack Developer, Software Engineer; and that’s what I ended up becoming, even today.

 The Man Behind the Keyboard